Grado, Friuli Venezia Giulia: Main sights

 Of the ancient fortress only a tower, turned into a private residence, and parts of the walls can still be seen.
 Under the Town Hall are remains of the Palaeo-Christian basilica of Piazza Vittoria.

 The Valle Cavanata Nature Reserve is a 327 ha protected area situated in the easternmost part of the Grado Lagoon.

 Resort town

 Today, Grado attracts scores of tourists each year to its hotels and campgrounds.
-A large water park run by a municipal corporation is the main attraction, complete with indoor and outdoor swimming pools, and a health centre offering spa treatments.

-The town also boasts a well-preserved pedestrian-only centre, in which many shops, bars, and restaurants are located.
+The main attractions are its two large and sandy beaches, as well as its well-preserved pedestrian-only centre, in which many shops, bars, and restaurants are located.

 Grado also offers facilities for many sporting activities, including tennis, wind-surfing, and golf.
-From Grado can be done excursions by boat to the Grado Lagoon, and visit the many dozen islands inside it (like Barbana).
+Excursions by boat to the Grado Lagoon are available, where one can visit the many dozen islands inside it (like Barbana).